Latvian-British Chamber of Commerce: Core Focus

 In September 2016, the Chamber of Commerce organised the first Baltic Tech Trade Mission to London and Bristol.
 This brought together a number of rapidly growing IT companies from the three Baltic countries - Latvia, Estonia and Lithuania - in order to create new international business partnerships and see an exchange of new ideas.

-Thanks to the trade mission, a collection of notable and distinguished guests, speakers and entrepreneurs were brought together from across various parts of the British digital business industries to discuss the diverse range of challenges and opportunities available to Baltic technology companies and municipalities within the fields of innovation, future cities technology, and finance.
+The trade mission convened British digital business representatives, speakers and entrepreneurs to discuss innovation, "future cities", technology. and finance.
+Participants addressed the technical and economic challenges facing Baltic technology companies and municipalities.

 The Latvian-British Chamber of Commerce is an official partner of the various leading UK corporations, associations and membership organisations, including bodies such as the Royal Bank of Scotland, NatWest, Companies House, HM Revenue & Customs, West London Business, Tech Nordic Advocates, and others.

 Activities

 The Latvian-British Chamber of Commerce is widely was seen as a new generation of Chambers of Commerce.
 The UK Prime Minister's Investment Envoy has acknowledged the innovative approach taken by the Chamber through its global programmes, focussed on the principles of connectivity, innovation and opportunities, providing new digital products and services to its members.

 Latvian-British Chamber of Commerce believed that the future of bilateral Chambers of Commerce needs to be digital, with an innovative approach to encourage and promote commercial relations between countries and also provide advice to their citizens in a country of residence.

 This business approach led the Chamber to create new digital products and services for the UK-based Latvians and Latvian companies that move or open their businesses from Latvia to the UK.
 For example, the Latvian-British Chamber of Commerce created the "Latvian citizen advice" digital tools - available as a smartphone app, tablet app, and website platform - in order to advise UK-based Latvian citizens, professionals and travellers from Latvia in the UK.